SamazoOo/mkdocs-gitsnippet-plugin/README.md

 ## Usage

 mkdocs-gitsnippet-plugin will download the file you specify from a remote git repository, extract the section or all content and inject that into you MkDocs file at render time.
+It's possible to specify brunch of repository

 ### Snippet a section